 Al-Furqān’s role in raising awareness and supporting research to explore the Islamic written heritage is unsurpassed in modern times.

-In response to digital advancements, Al-Furqān established an online Digital Library back in 2013, when it celebrated its 25th Anniversary under the motto “25 Years Serving the Islamic Written Heritage”.
+In response to digital advancements, Al-Furqān established an online E-Database back in 2013, when it celebrated its 25th Anniversary under the motto “25 Years Serving the Islamic Written Heritage”.

 This online platform is available in both Arabic and the English language.

 Our E-Database contains five main databanks:

 - ‘World Collections’: bibliographic information about manuscripts and manuscript collections worldwide.

 - ‘Manuscripts’: a continuously growing repository of works in the field of Islamic written heritage.

 - ‘Maqasid’: a comprehensive bibliography within the field of the objectives of Islamic law.

 - ‘Our Library’: the online catalogue of the references and specialised collections that can be consulted in house.